python/cpython/Doc/library/datetime.rst

    to determine the current locale's encoding).

 (2)
-   The :meth:`strptime` method can parse years in the full [1, 9999] range, but years < 1000 must be zero-filled to 4-digit width.
+   The :func:`strptime` method can parse years in the full [1, 9999] range, but years < 1000 must be zero-filled to 4-digit width.

    .. versionchanged:: 3.2